 Aging Tires Can Cause Accidents

-However, did you know that you may also need to replace your tires because of their age, even if you have not driven very far and even if the tires look fine?
+However, did you know that you may also need to replace your tires because of their age?
+Even if you have not driven very far and even if the tires look fine, but aging tires can cause accidents too!

 Tires are usually made of rubber (real or synthetic).